eflams/eflamini-stripe-app/README.md

 This will runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-If you run into any issues, try running `npm install` before running again with `npm start`
+If you run into issues with `npm start` , try running `npm install` before attempting again with `npm start`

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.